 by Raymond Buckland, illustrated by Lissanne Lake

-The Gypsies of England, called the Roma, have a lifestyle, culture, and history all their own.
+The Roma - or Romani - of England, have a lifestyle, culture, and history all their own.
 Although they have not been able to preserve all of their ways due to changing laws (such as those for education), they have maintained their convictions about who they are as a people.
 Trades, skills, language, art, and special practices such as fortune telling, have lived on in their communities.
 The regular journeying has given them a unique perspective on life and the world.
-Truly, the Gypsies have a wisdom we can learn from.
+Truly, the Roma have a wisdom we can learn from.